Scottish Challenge Cup: Final venue

 The final match of the tournament is played at a neutral venue, usually one that is geographically close or equidistant to where the clubs contesting the match are based.
-As of 2022, ten different venues have hosted the final.
+As of 2025, eleven different venues have hosted the final.
 Fir Park in Motherwell was the first, in 1990, and has since hosted four more finals, the last in 2017.
 McDiarmid Park in Perth has been the most frequent venue, staging it ten times between 1994 and 2018.
-Other venues to host the final more than once are Broadwood Stadium (Cumbernauld), Excelsior Stadium (Airdrie) and Almondvale Stadium (Livingston).
+Other venues to host the final more than once are Broadwood Stadium (Cumbernauld), Excelsior Stadium (Airdrie), Almondvale Stadium (Livingston) and Falkirk Stadium (Falkirk).
 The 2016 final was held at Hampden Park, the national stadium in Glasgow, due to the large support of eventual winners Rangers; that final drew the competition's record attendance of over 48,000.